West Indian Americans: Demography

 Many black Afro-Latinos in the Spanish-speaking countries of Central America often have cultures that resemble the English Caribbean, due to various historical events, such as Caribbean coastal areas of these countries originally being English colonies and after these countries were established there was migration from the English Caribbean to the Caribbean coast of Central America.
-This is especially true of the blacks in Panama, this is because at least half of them are descended from Jamaican immigrants who came to Panama in the early 1900s, many are bilingual in Spanish and English, and considered themselves to be West Indian as well.
+This is especially true of the black people in Panama, this is because at least half of the Afro-Panamanian population is descended from Jamaican immigrants who came to Panama in the early 1900s, many are bilingual in Spanish and English, and consider themselves to be West Indian as well.

 Caribbean American communities

 Locations

 In Florida 549,722 West Indians (excluding Hispanic origin groups) were foreign born as of 2016.
 Florida had the largest number of resident West Indian (excluding Hispanic origin groups) immigrants in 2016, followed by New York with 490,826 according to the US census.

 As of 2016, 9.8% (4,286,266) of the total foreign born residence in the United States was born in the Caribbean.

-Parts of Florida and New York, as well as numerous areas throughout the entire New England region are the only areas where blacks of recent Caribbean origin outnumber blacks of multi-generational American origin.
-Miami, New York City, Boston and Orlando have the highest percentages of non-Hispanic West Indian-Americans, and are also the only major cities where blacks of Caribbean origin outnumber those of multigenerational American origin.
+Parts of Florida and New York, as well as numerous areas throughout the entire New England region are the only areas where black people of recent Caribbean origin outnumber black people of multi-generational American origin.
+Miami, New York City, Boston and Orlando have the highest percentages of non-Hispanic West Indian-Americans, and are also the only major cities where black people of Caribbean origin outnumber those of multigenerational American origin.
 Areas in New Jersey, Pennsylvania, Maryland and Georgia do have significant and growing West Indian communities but are heavily overshadowed by much larger populations of native-born American Blacks.

-Of the 2 groups who make up majority of West Indian Americans of non-Hispanic origin, Haitians are more likely to move to a area with a large overall Caribbean populations, while Jamaicans are more spread out and more likely to be found in cities with small Caribbean communities.
-Caribbean populations in Florida and New England are diverse but more Haitian-dominated, while Caribbean populations in the NYC-Philly-DC area are diverse but more Jamaican-dominated.
+Of the 2 groups who make up majority of West Indian Americans of non-Hispanic origin, Haitians are more likely to move to an area with a large overall Caribbean populations, while Jamaicans are more spread out and more likely to be found in cities with smaller Caribbean communities.
+Caribbean populations in Florida and New England are diverse but more Haitian-dominated, while Caribbean populations in the NYC-Philly-DC area are also diverse but more Jamaican-dominated.

-In 2016, 18%(3,750,000) of Florida's population reported ancestry from the Caribbean.
+In 2016, 18% (3,750,000) of Florida's population reported ancestry from the Caribbean.